JackTheTripperr/MTG-Bulk-Scan/README.md

 ```

 Available options:
-- `--help`: Prints help message
-- `--condition OPTIONS`: Options: M (Mint), NM (Near Mint), LP (Lightly Played), PL (Played), HP (Heavily Played), PR (Poor), PX (Proxy), B (Blank), defaults to Near Mint
+- `--condition`: Set the condition of the cards (M, NM, LP, PL, HP, PR, PX, B)
-- `--language LANGUAGE`: Set the language of the cards
+- `--language`: Set the language of the cards
-- `--my-price PRICE`: "$X.XX" Set your price for the cards
+- `--my-price`: Set your price for the cards
-- `--tradelist-count COUNT`: Set to 1 to automatically mark your cards available for trade, default 0
+- `--tradelist-count`: Set the tradelist count
-- `--signed OPTIONS`: Options: signed, mark cards as signed, defaults to blank
+- `--signed`: Mark cards as signed
-- `--artist-proof`: Mark cards as artist proofs, defaults to blank
+- `--artist-proof`: Mark cards as artist proofs
-- `--altered-art`: Mark cards as altered art, defaults to blank
+- `--altered-art`: Mark cards as altered art
-- `--misprint`: Mark cards as misprints, defaults to blank
+- `--misprint`: Mark cards as misprints
-- `--promo`: Mark cards as promos, defaults to blank
+- `--promo`: Mark cards as promos
-- `--textless`: Mark cards as textless, defaults to blank
+- `--textless`: Mark cards as textless
-- `--printing-note`: Add a printing note, defaults to blank
+- `--printing-note`: Add a printing note
-- `--tags`: Add tags to the cards, defaults to blank
+- `--tags`: Add tags to the cards
-- `--foil`: Options: yes, auto.
-Set foil status.
-Defaults to blank. "auto" is in beta.
+- `--foil`: Set foil status (yes, auto)
 - `--debug`: Enable debug mode

 3. After processing, you'll find a `card-list.csv` file in the root directory, ready for import into deckbox.org.

 ## Example

-Process all cards in Good (Lightly Played) condition and automatically identify and label foils:
+Process all cards in Near Mint condition, English language, and mark them all as foil:
 ```
-python mtg_bulk_scan.py --condition LP --foil auto
+python mtg_bulk_scan.py --condition NM --language English --foil yes
 ```

 ## Troubleshooting

-If any cards fail to process, check the `error_log.txt` file for the missed cards.
+If any cards fail to process, check the `error_log.txt` file for details.
 You can also run the script with the `--debug` flag for more detailed logging.

-## Patience Please!

-I'm very new to Python and programming in general.
-Please bear with me as I experience some growing pains.

-## What's Next?
+## Contributing

-- CSV formatting for other websites
-- Automatic renaming of pictures for easy upload to your sales pages
-- Better command line args/instructions
-- Optimizations
-- Support for other APIs
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License